PrEP and sexually transmitted infections

 A modelling study presented in 2017 found that if PrEP became widespread among gay men in the US, diagnoses of STIs would rise in the first year, but would fall thereafter.

-If the testing interval was once every six months, for instance, the annual incidence of all STIs in all gay men would fall from about 5.4% a year after starting a PrEP programme to 4% after three years, and to less than 2% after ten years.
+If the testing interval was once every six months, for instance, the annual incidence of all STIs in all gay men would fall from about 5.4% a year after starting a PrEP programme to 4% after three years, and to less than 2% after 10 years.

 This was based on an assumption that 40% of all sexually active gay men take PrEP, but also that condom use in gay men on PrEP would fall by 40%.
 Incidence would decrease further if condom use did not fall.

 A second modelling study based on Dutch data was published in 2019.
-This found that if 75% of the gay and bisexual men in the Netherlands who met the criteria for PrEP started taking it, and therefore testing for HIV and STIs every three months, this would not only cause a 70% drop in HIV incidence – in both PrEP users and other gay men – but would lead to even greater reductions in gonorrhoea.
+This found that if 75% of the gay and bisexual men in the Netherlands who met the criteria for PrEP started taking it, and therefore tested for HIV and STIs every three months, this would not only cause a 70% drop in HIV incidence – in both PrEP users and other gay men – but would lead to even greater reductions in gonorrhoea.

 In the ‘base case’ of the model, gonorrhoea would almost be eliminated, with a 97% fall in gonorrhoea cases relative to 2018, the year the model assumed the PrEP programme was started.